hotosm/gpsdd-documentation/content/pages/PART-IV-Using-Open-Data-and-Maps-to-Meet-and-Monitor-SDGs/SDG-Goal-1.md

 ---
-title: Goal 1
+title: Goal 1 - No Poverty
 ---

-## Goal 1: End poverty in all its forms everywhere
+## End poverty in all its forms everywhere

 _“Extreme poverty rates have fallen by more than half since 1990.
 While this is a remarkable achievement, one-in-five people in developing regions still live on less than $1.90 a day.
 Millions more make little more than this daily amount and are at risk of slipping back into extreme poverty.”_